 Noah Henry-Darwish (he/him/his) works as a Case Manager to help coordinate the campus response for students in distress.
-Prior to joining the case management team at UC Berkeley, Noah brings experience from work in case management, residence life, and student activities and events.
-Noah earned his M.Ed. in Student Affairs and Higher Education from the University of Maryland, College Park and his B.A. in Psychology from Whitman College in Walla Walla, WA.
-In addition to his current role at UC Berkeley, Noah serves as the Director of Strategic Operations for the Higher Education Case Managers Association (HECMA) and is the Associate Editor for the Council for the Advancement of Standards in Higher Education (CAS), a consortium that works to develop standards of practice for higher education practitioners.
+Prior to joining the case management team at UC Berkeley, Noah worked at other colleges and universities in roles in case management, residence life, and student activities and events.
+Noah is currently a part-time doctoral student in the University of Nebraska-Lincoln and previously earned his M.Ed. in Student Affairs and Higher Education from the University of Maryland, College Park and his B.A. in Psychology from Whitman College in Walla Walla, WA.
+In addition to his current role at UC Berkeley, Noah serves as the Chair of the Faculty at the Higher Education Case Managers Association (HECMA), is the Associate Editor for the Council for the Advancement of Standards in Higher Education (CAS), and has previously served as HECMA’s Director of Strategic Operations.

 Hailey Lopez (she/hers) comes most recently from UC Santa Cruz where she served as a Coordinator for Residential Education and an Assistant Director for Residential Education.
 Hailey grew up in the High Desert of Southern California in Apple Valley, CA (no apples, just hot desert).
 She received her undergraduate degrees in English Literature and Liberal Studies from the University of Redlands and a graduate degree in Higher Education and Student Affairs from The Ohio State University.
 Hailey also worked at UC Merced in Residence Life.